Round Top Antiques Show Tips: 16 Things to Know Before You Go

 Mobility-challenged?
 Most venues are outdoors in tents or under open-air pavilions, so maneuvering a wheelchair or scooter can be challenging.
 If in doubt, call first.

 IMPORTANT!
-The show changes constantly…to keep current text “SCHEDULE to 345345” to sign up for a daily e-schedule delivered to your inbox.
+Events pop up constantly…to keep current text “SCHEDULE to 345345” to sign up for a daily e-schedule delivered to your inbox.